GabrielDougherty/gabrieldougherty.com/content/posts/macos-change-desktop-background-image.md

 draft: false
 ---

-If you just want the solution, it's at the very bottom.
+If you just want the solution, it's at the very bottom of this article.

 ![multiple desktops](/multiple-desktops-with-images.png#l)